lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/01-Profile-content/README.md

 ## Specs

-Build a simple HTML profile page with the following elements (use the right HTML tags):
+Build an HTML profile page with the following elements (use the right HTML tags):

 - an image of yourself
 - a header and sub-header with your name and your job title (you can put programmer now 💻)